danburzo/fb-export/README.md

 Clone the repository to your computer and run `yarn` (or `npm install`) in your project's folder to install all the necessary dependencies.

-Rename the `sample.config.json` file to `config.json` and put in the *access token* you can get from the [Facebook Graph API Explorer](https://developers.facebook.com/tools/explorer/):
+__Rename__ the `sample.config.json` file to `config.json` (you can do that in the terminal with `mv sample.config.json config.json`) and put in the *access token* you can get from the [Facebook Graph API Explorer](https://developers.facebook.com/tools/explorer/):

 1. Click on _Get access token_ and choose _Get User Access token_.
-2. Check all the permissions in the first set ("User Access Permissions").
+2. Check all the permissions in the first set ("User Access Permissions"), and follow the approval screens to get the token.
-3. Put the access token in your `config.json`
+3. Put the access token in your `config.json`.

 (Since this allows anyone to access your data through the API, we're not putting `config.json` on GitHub.)